SmartDorm/about/README.md

 # About SmartDorm

 SmartDorm is an IoT device designed to control various things in a dorm room.
 This project will be submitted to ECESS Spark Challenge.
+It is gonna be awesome!

 ### Features